syvsto/booster2024_wasm_components/task3.md

 We have implemented most of the required functionality, but we're missing the connection to the clustering algorithm.

-1. In the `wit/` folder, modify `clustering.wit` so you can call the clustering algorithm of the Rust component.
+1. Modify `clustering.wit` so you can call the clustering algorithm of the Rust component.

 2. Update `app.py` to support the clustering algorithm as well.
 Hint: We have already defined a function called `run_cluster` that takes the bytes of the request body and parses it as JSON.
 This is a good place to perform the clustering algorithm.

+Hint: The Python syntax for getting an element from a dictionary is `dictionary['key']`.

 3. Build the component.

 ## 03.3 Composition

 Now that we have two components that should be compatible, we need to compose the components.

 1. Using the [WebAssembly Components Builder](https://wasmbuilder.app/), compose the virtualized clustering algorithm component and the handler component, and download it.
+If you use the Docker container for  building, use the `docker cp` command to copy to and from the container as described in task 2.

 In order to try the application, you can run it in wasmtime using: